jeffsp/SPOC/README.md

 applications that perform shard creation with these types of ordering.

 SPOC shards typically are limited in size to 1GB.

+This repository also contains conversion utilities for converting spoc files to and from LAS format files.

+This repositoy also contains a simple spoc file viewer.
+However, the viewer contains many dependencies, like the QT6 SDK, and therefore the viewer is not built by default.
+You must explicitly build this tool from its subdirectory.

 # Conventions